- 1 Quick Facts About This Drive

 At Stuart’s Well, you’ll find a caravan park, restaurant, pool, toilets, emus and kangaroos.
 Oh, and it even has Optus cover!

 There’s also a Geocache.
-Next door is a camel farm where you can take a short camel ride.
+Next door is a camel farm where you may be able to take a short camel ride.

 85km south of Alice Springs: the Cannonball Run Memorial.

 This roadside rest area is only a few minutes on from Stuarts Well.
 It’s a barren, open place with little shade.